go-nv/goenv/docs/reference/COMMANDS.md

 ## `goenv installed`

 Display an installed Go version, searching for shortcuts if necessary.
+Useful for scripting and automation to verify version installations.

 **Usage:**